donghanji/pm/README.md

 ﻿<h2>
-PM(Plugins Modules)-A Module Loader for the Web
+pm(plugins modules)-A Module Loader for the Web and Mobile development.
 </h2>

-PM(Plugins Modules) follows the CommonJS specification and it is based on the browser-side Javascript to carry out its portion of Modules.
-Plugins Modules is available under the terms of the <a href="https://github.com/donghanji/pm/blob/master/LICENSE.md">[MIT License]</a>.
+The pm follows the CommonJS specification and it is based on the browser-side Javascript to carry out its portion of Modules.
+Plugins modules is available under the terms of the <a href="https://github.com/donghanji/pm/blob/master/LICENSE.md">[MIT License]</a>.

-The aims of PM are that taking modules as the core to form a powerful plug-in library.
+The aims of pm are that taking modules as the core to form a powerful plug-in library.
 It contains,pm,pm.modules,pm.plugins,pm.ui,pm.core,pm.mobi,pm.demo,seven aspects.

 like their name,